AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 <div class="alert alert-block alert-danger">
 this section is much better than the first two = better focus
 </div>

-~~**Future work:** We have encountered several problems: the high pressure within the system, the leak caused by the poor connection.
-In next few weeks, we would fix those problems and begin to conduct our experiment.
-After discussed with Monroe, we suspected that the size of our first contact chamber is not enough for the HA and coag nanoparticles in the synthetic water to generate enough successful collision, so recalculation and test on the CC are also required.~~

 <div class="alert alert-block alert-danger">
 Use full, complete sentences.